CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 openstack project show $OS_PROJECT_NAME
 ```

-Read and write access can be controlled for both buckets and obkeys.
+In caso of _s3cmd_ the read and write access can be controlled for both buckets and objects:

 Following command gives project with UUID _5b0ae8e724b439a4cd16d12_ read access to _my_fishbucket_ but not to the objects inside :
 ```text